 Calculations and returns must be made 45 days from the date of determination for official withdrawals and 30 days from the end of the semester (or payment period) for unofficial withdrawals.

 The student may be required to return or repay the remaining unearned Title IV funds to the Department of Education.
-Wallace Community College will notify the student in writing of the amount they owe, the procedure for repayment and consequences of non-payment within 30 days.
+Wallace Community College will notify the student in writing of the amount they owe, the procedure for repayment, and the consequences of non-payment within 30 days.

 Any student who does not return or repay unearned Title IV funds as required by law will be reported to the Department of Education and will not be eligible to receive Title IV funds at Wallace Community College or any other college participating in the Title IV Program until the overpayment is paid in full.

 Wallace Community College requires the student to repay any funds that the school was required to return to the Department of Ed as a result of the student's failure to complete 60% of the term.
-The Wallace Community College Business Office will notify the student informing them of the amount due to the school and why the amount is owed giving the student a day for the amount to be repaid.
+The Wallace Community College Business Office will notify the student of the amount due to the school, why the amount is owed, and give the student a date for the amount to be repaid.
 The student’s account will be placed on hold and the student will not be able to register or receive an official transcript until the said amount is paid in full.